Reliability analysis for non-deterministic limit-states using stochastic emulators: Problem statement

 \subsection{Estimating $P_f$}

 Similarly to the deterministic case, solving \eqrefe{eq_Pf_stochastic_definition} analytically is generally not feasible.
 An alternative approach is to estimate $P_f$ using Monte Carlo simulation.
-This method provides an unbiased estimation of $P_f$ because each time the limit-state function is evaluated for a given $\ve{x}$, a realization of $\omega$, that is of $\ve{Z}$, is also implicitly used.
-In this sense, MCS is performed on both $\ve{X}$ and $\ve{Z}$, however only $\ve{X}$ is explicitly sampled, while $\ve{Z}$ is sampled implicitly through a mechanism internal to the stochastic simulator for each evaluation.
+This method provides an unbiased estimation of $P_f$ because each time the limit-state function is evaluated for a given $\ve{x}$, a realization of $\omega$ is indirectly obtained.
+In this sense, MCS is performed on both $\ve{X}$ and $\ve{Z}$, however only $\ve{X}$ is explicitly sampled while $\ve{Z}$ is sampled implicitly through a mechanism internal to the stochastic simulator for each evaluation.
 Another important aspect is that MCS does not suffer from the curse of dimensionality.
-Consequently, the presence of stochasticity does not increase the complexity of the problem, and the number of limit-state function evaluations needed only depends on the desired accuracy when estimating $P_f$, just as in the deterministic case.
+Consequently, the presence of stochasticity does not increase the complexity of the problem, and the number of limit-state function evaluations needed only depends on the desired accuracy when estimating $P_f$, just as it does in the deterministic case.

-Monte Carlo simulation is, however, often intractable in practice as it requires numerous evaluations of the possibly expensive-to-evaluate limit-state function.
-Variance-reduction techniques have been developed to address this issue, \emph{e.g.}, importance sampling \citep{Melchers_1989}, subset simulation \citep{Au_2001,Papaioannou2016}, line sampling \citep{Koutsourelakis_2004,DeAngelis2014}, or cross-entropy importance sampling \citep{Kurtz2013,Geyer_2019}.
+Monte Carlo simulation is widely recognized as often unfeasible, as it requires numerous evaluations of the possibly expensive-to-evaluate limit-state function.
+Variance-reduction techniques have been developed to address this issue, \emph{e.g.}, importance sampling \citep{Melchers_1989}, subset simulation \citep{Au_2001}, line sampling, or cross-entropy importance sampling \citep{}.
 These methods aim to provide more accurate estimates of the probability of failure at a lower computational cost compared to crude MCS.
-While well-established for deterministic simulators, stochastic-aware variance-reduction techniques are not yet widespread, with the exception of the family of stochastic importance sampling mentioned earlier \citep{Choe_2015,Choe_2016,Choe_2017}.
+While well-established for deterministic simulators, stochastic-aware variance-reduction techniques are not yet widespread, with the only exception being the family of stochastic importance sampling mentioned earlier \citep{Choe_2015}.